MPL Philippines: Franchise Era (2021–present)

 Season 12 saw the revamped AP Bren (formerly Bren Esports) back in the finals for the first time since Season 6.
 AP Bren had lost several of its stars to retirement or to free agency but made a powerhouse team from local and holdover players.
-AP Bren defeated Blacklist International in the Grand Finals 4-1 but both teams qualified to the MLBB M5 World Championship hosted on home soil.
-AP Bren defeated ONIC Esports in their attempt of the "Golden Road" a term used for teams who would sweep an entire professional calendar year by winning their league's two championship splits and the two international tournaments of the same year.
+AP Bren defeated Blacklist International in the Grand Finals 4-1 and both teams qualified to the MLBB M5 World Championship hosted on home soil.
+AP Bren defeated ONIC Esports in their attempt for the "Golden Road" a term used for teams who would sweep an entire professional calendar year by winning their league's two championship splits and the two international tournaments of the same year.
 Bren defeated ONIC 4–3 in the finals and gave the Philippines its fourth world title.

 Season 13 revived a rebranded ECHO Philippines, now Liquid ECHO for the tournament after Team Liquid's most recent acquisition of its parent company, Aura Esports.
 Liquid ECHO defeated defending champions AP Bren (known this time as Falcons AP Bren) in a 4–0 sweep, the first sweep since Season 11 which was also their championship year.
 Liquid ECHO and Falcons AP Bren qualified to MSC 2024 with Falcons AP Bren going to the finals against Malaysian representatives Selangor Red Giants, the first Malaysian representatives in an international tournament's grand finals series.
 SRG would shock the defending world champions after winning 4–3 in the finals, denying the Philippines' another MSC title.

 Season 14 would see the resurgence of ONIC Philippines known as Fnatic ONIC Philippines at the time.
 The team would tie Blacklist International's Season 8 record of 13-1 and would hold the longest-win streak by any team at 13 games for any team in a single season.
 This would later be tied by Aurora Gaming in Season 16.
 Season 14 also saw the entry of the aforementioned Aurora Gaming to MPL Philippines after Minana EVOS' departure.
 FNOP defeated Aurora in the first full seven-game grand finals since Season 7 and won ONIC's first tile.
-In the same year, FNOP defeated Team Liquid Indonesia in the MLBB M6 World Championship and brought the Philippnes its fifth world title.
+In the same year, FNOP defeated Team Liquid Indonesia in the MLBB M6 World Championship and brought the Philippines its fifth world title.